CaptKraken/moodle-block-last-access-course/README.md

 # MOODLE Plugin Block: Last Access Course

 ## Introduction
 This is a plugin block for Moodle.
-This block shows all user's courses sorted by the last most recent course viewed.
+This block shows all user's courses sorted by the most recent course viewed.

 ### **\**Install this at your own risk, I am not responsible for any damage to your site!**\**